-While the direct causes of prostate cancer remain mostly obscure, much progress has been made in exposing of risk factors of prostate cancer lately.
-The risk factors listed below affect the complex machinery of the genes operation to a varying degree.
-Although they may increase the odds of getting a disease, nonе of them necessarily cause prostate cancer.
+While the direct causes of prostate cancer remain mostly obscure, much progress has been made in exposing prostate cancer risk factors lately.
+The risk factors listed below affect the complex machinery of the gene operation to a varying degree.
+Although they may increase the odds of getting a disease, none of them necessarily cause prostate cancer.

-The countries of North America, Europe, and Australia have the highest rates of prostate cancer, while countries in South-Central Asia have the lowest incidence.
+The countries of North America, Europe, and Australia have the highest prostate cancer rates, while South-Central Asia countries have the lowest incidence.
 African Americans get prostate cancer much more often than white Americans or Latinos.
 When men from Asian countries emigrate to the United States or Western Europe, they become just as likely to develop prostate cancer as Western men.
-It would be too simplistic to assume that these ethnic or/and geographic differences in the sensitivity to the prostate cancer conditioned by the dietary differences only.
-Each nation, occupying a particular territory, with its centuries-old traditions in the farming of plant and animal food, lifestyle, has its gene pool stabilized at a certain level.
-And when someone migrates from one country to another, it changes not only his diet but all the other influencing factors as well.
+It would be too simplistic to assume that these ethnic or/and geographic differences in the sensitivity to prostate cancer are conditioned only by dietary differences.
+Each nation, occupying a particular territory, with its centuries-old traditions in farming plant and animal food and lifestyle, has its gene pool stabilized at a certain level.
+And when someone migrates from one country to another, it changes not only his diet but also all the other influencing factors.

 The older man gets, the more chances he has to develop prostate cancer.
-The disease is rare in men younger 50 but increases steeply afterward: one in about 15 men in their 60s will be diagnosed for prostate cancer.
+The disease is rare in men younger than 50 but increases steeply afterward: one in about 15 men in their 60s will be diagnosed with prostate cancer.
 Probably, this phenomenon may be explained by the accumulation of harmful mutations in the structure of a man’s genome with age.
-It seems that the age of 50 is a turning point in the life of a man; his testosterone level drops rapidly, his prostate enlarges, the urogenital system gets vulnerable to all kinds of invaders and stresses, and finally, the risk of getting prostate cancer increases tremendously.
+It seems that the age of 50 is a turning point in a man’s life; his testosterone level drops rapidly, his prostate enlarges, the urogenital system gets vulnerable to all kinds of invaders and stresses, and finally, the risk of getting prostate cancer increases tremendously.

-To summerise, the listed above data supports the idea of a robust association of prostate cancer to the genetic component.
-Moreover, it has been reported about 50 sites in the human genome so far, linked to prostate cancer sensitivity that may increase in disease risk.
-Nevertheless, the defense mechanisms of our body prevent malignant degeneration until a sufficient amount of DNA damage accumulates in the prostate cells.
+To summarise, the data above support the idea of a robust association between prostate cancer and the genetic component.
+Moreover, about 50 sites in the human genome have been reported so far, linked to prostate cancer sensitivity that may increase disease risk.
+Nevertheless, our body’s defense mechanisms prevent malignant degeneration until a sufficient amount of DNA damage accumulates in the prostate cells.
 This process lasts for decades and reaches a dangerous point by the age of 55-60.

-So, now it is getting clear, that any factor that can trigger the accumulation of the DNA mutations in the prostate cells, is a risk factor.
-When we evaluate any potential risk factor for the development of prostate cancer, no matter is it food, alcohol drinking, cigarette smoking, sexually transmitted diseases, prostatitis, lifestyle, etc. we should first test its carcinogenic/mutagenic potential for the prostate cells.
+So, now it is clear that any factor that can trigger the accumulation of the DNA mutations in the prostate cells is a risk factor.
+When we evaluate any potential risk factor for the development of prostate cancer, no matter is it food, alcohol drinking, cigarette smoking, sexually transmitted diseases, prostatitis, lifestyle, etc., we should first test its carcinogenic/mutagenic potential for the prostate cells.

-Recently, two research groups, from Harvard, and Montreal have found a strong connection between ejaculation frequency and risk of getting prostate cancer.
-In Harvard’s report, men who have had 21 or more ejaculations a month had 20 % lower prostate cancer risk compared to those who have had only 6-7 times.
-In the Canadian report, a chance of getting prostate cancer is by 19% lower for those who have 20 or more partners than those in monogamous relationships.
+Two research groups from Harvard and Montreal recently found a strong connection between ejaculation frequency and the risk of getting prostate cancer.
+In Harvard’s report, men who have had 21 or more ejaculations a month had a 20 % lower prostate cancer risk compared to those who have had only 6-7 times.
+The Canadian report shows that the chance of getting prostate cancer is 19% lower for those with 20 or more partners than those in monogamous relationships.

-And again, can red meat be a culprit in the prostate cancer?
-Unfortunately, I should answer “yes,” but there is nothing to do with the red meat itself, rather the way it comes in and out of our body.
-I mean, the type and amount of chemicals/pesticides and added estrogens we eat with the red meat, the way we cook and process it and finally, how easily it has been digested and eliminated from our body.
-The majority of the US population shows measurable levels of various pesticides in their urine, as reports the National Health and Nutrition Survey.
-And consuming the food treated with pesticides is the principal route of man poisoning.
-For instance, Chlordecone, one of many other insecticides, that was used widely for more than 30 years, has been reported to increase the risk of prostate cancer.
-This substance also binds the estrogen receptor which is in charge of the adverse effects of estrogen on the prostate, such as inflammation, aberrant proliferation, and malignancy.
+And again, can red meat be a culprit in prostate cancer?
+Unfortunately, I should answer “yes,” but there is nothing to do with the red meat itself, but rather the way it comes in and out of our bodies.
+I mean, the type and amount of chemicals/pesticides and added estrogens we eat with the red meat, the way we cook and process it, and finally, how easy it has been digested and eliminated from our body.
+The majority of the US population shows measurable levels of pesticides in their urine, as the National Health and Nutrition Survey reported.
+And consuming food treated with pesticides is the principal route of man poisoning.
+For instance, Chlordecone, one of many other insecticides that have been used widely for more than 30 years, has been reported to increase the risk of prostate cancer.
+This substance also binds the estrogen receptor, which is in charge of the adverse effects of estrogen on the prostate, such as inflammation, aberrant proliferation, and malignancy.

 An increasing amount of scientific evidence suggests a genetic basis for the development of prostate cancer.
 Therefore, the easier a particular factor triggers genetic aberrations in specific genes of the prostate, the more likely the factor is capable of developing cancer.
-The healthiest food, no matter meat or vegetables, may cause prostate cancer if it is seasoned with pesticides and hormones.
-Neither chemical no food companies have been following up the possible adverse effects of their “innovations” and “additives” for 30-50 years.
+The healthiest food, whether meat or vegetables, may cause prostate cancer if seasoned with pesticides and hormones.
+Neither chemical nor food companies have been following up on the possible adverse effects of their “innovations” and “additives” for 30-50 years.
 If you are concerned about the health of your prostate, be aware of what you eat and make the right choice.